matheuscas/jaya-currency-conversor/README.md

 Bash into the `web` container and create a superuser:

 ```
+$ cd currency_converter
-poetry run python manage.py createsuperuser
+$ python manage.py createsuperuser
 ```
+Once created, go to http://0.0.0.0:8000/admin/ and login.

-Using this superuser, you will be able to create users that will be able to use this API.
+Using this superuser, you will create users that are going to be able to use this API.
 I followed this approach just for simplicity.
-In a real-world application, I would you regular authentication or even API_KEYS like the third party that we're using.
+In a real-world application, I would use regular authentication or even API_KEYS like the third party that we're using.

-With the users created, you will see in the list of them, the collum `user_id`.
+With the users created, you will see in the list of user, the collum `user_id`.
 Use it in the payload to POST to `api/conversions` to create a new conversion.

+For the API documentation, just access http://0.0.0.0:8000/.